-As shown in Table 5.4, a clear decrease of models' computational time in the unnormalized datasets (Program C) can be observed after normalizing the datasets (in Program B), however, in comparison to full featured datasets (in Program A), two opposing computational times were seen on the selected features (in Program B), with the computational time of NSL-KDD models decreasing and those of UNSW-NB15 increasing.
-The unexpected increase in models computational time on the selected features of UNSW-NB15 would have been normal had the increased occurred on NSL-KDD instead, but given the reported reliability of UNSW-NB15 in literature [30], this is quite strange and although it is obscure whether this is an indication of its complexity or not, this however, leaves query on UNSW-NB15 dataset.
+As shown in Table 12, a clear decrease of models' computational time in the non-normalized datasets (Program C) can be observed after normalizing the datasets (in Program B), however, in comparison to full-featured datasets (Program A), two opposing computational time can be seen on the selected features (in Program B), with the computational time of NSL-KDD models decreasing and those of UNSW-NB15 increasing.
+The unexpected increase in models computational time on the selected features of UNSW-NB15 would have been normal had the increased occurred on NSL-KDD instead, but given the reported reliability of UNSW-NB15 in literature [30], this is quite strange and although it is obscure whether this is an indication of its complexity or not, this, however, leaves uncertainty on UNSW-NB15 dataset.
 Nonetheless, this highlights the opposing nature of the two datasets.
-Furthermore, the constant deviations from the anticipated performance of models built using NSL-KDD highlights an inconsistent and unreliable behavior in the NSL-KDD.
+Furthermore, the constant deviations from the anticipated performance of models built using NSL-KDD highlight an inconsistent and unreliable behavior in the NSL-KDD.
 Thus, the reaction of UNSW-NB15 on feature selection and normalization operations in comparison to NSL-KDD summarizes the very distinct differences between the two and shows how one is more reliable, conformant, and consistent over the other.

-5.4.2 Complexity Comparison
+2. Complexity Comparison

-Accuracy, Detection rate, and False alert rate metrics are used in this comparison.
 As explained above, the performances of Program A models (implemented using full and normalized features) are used for the comparison.
-Figure 5.1, Figure 5.2 and Figure 5.3 provide a summary of the comparisons on Accuracy, Detection rate, and False alert rate respectively.
+Figure 4, Figure 5, and Figure 6 provide a summary of the comparisons on Accuracy, Detection rate, and False alert rate respectively.